awsdocs/amazon-efs-user-guide/doc_source/wt1-create-efs-resources.md

      }
      ```

   1. Note the `FileSystemId` value\.
-You need this value when you create a mount target for this file system in [Step 2\.3: Create a Mount Target](#wt1-create-mount-target)\.
+You need this value when you create a mount target for this file system in [Step 2\.3: Create a mount target](#wt1-create-mount-target)\.

-## Step 2\.2: Enable Lifecycle Management<a name="wt1-lifecycle-management"></a>
+## Step 2\.2: Enable lifecycle management<a name="wt1-lifecycle-management"></a>

 In this step, you enable lifecycle management on your ﬁle system in order to use the Infrequent Access storage class\.
-To learn more, see [Amazon EFS lifecycle management](lifecycle-management-efs.md) and [Managing EFS storage classes](storage-classes.md)\.
+To learn more, see [Amazon EFS lifecycle management](lifecycle-management-efs.md) and [EFS storage classes](storage-classes.md)\.

 **To enable lifecycle management**
 + At the command prompt, run the following AWS CLI `put-lifecycle-configuration` command\.